More details about this document

 Using HTTP URIs#

-To maintain compatibility and avoid interoperability issues, it is recommended to use HTTP URIs instead of HTTPS in identifiers and references.
+To maintain compatibility and avoid interoperability issues with systems that do not support TLS/SSL, it is recommended to use HTTP URIs instead of HTTPS in identifiers and references.
 HTTP URIs are equally dereferencable as HTTPS through redirection.

 Convention 03